dimtpap/obs-scale-to-sound/README.md

-# obs-scale-to-sound
+# OBS Scale To Sound
-OBS effect plugin to make a source scale reactively to sound
+A customizable filter plugin for OBS Studio to make a source scale reactively to sound